KhanhLong611/tiktok-clone/README.md

+**Note:** This web application is not yet optimized for mobile devices and smaller screens.
+For the best experience, we recommend viewing it on a laptop with a larger screen.

 # TikTok Clone Project

 This project is a clone of the popular TikTok app.
 It consists of two main components: a client-side web application (`tiktok-client`) and a server-side API (`tiktok-server`).

 The main goal of the project is to learn and practice Web Development skills that require knowledge of different technologies such as HTML, CSS, Javascript, ReactJs, NodeJs, MongoDB, etc.

-This project is still in development and more features will be implemented in the future, as well as error fixing and performance improvement.
+This project is STILL in development and more features will be implemented in the future, as well as error fixing and performance improvement.

-**Note:** This web application is not yet optimized for mobile devices and smaller screens.
-For the best experience, we recommend viewing it on a laptop with a larger screen.

 ## Viewing Recommendations